department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/research-plan.md

-# Research Plan for Public Websites, Income Limits App, October 2022
+# Research Plan for Discovery Interviews, Income Limits App, October 2022

 ## Background
 An [existing application](https://www.va.gov/healthbenefits/apps/explorer/AnnualIncomeLimits/HealthBenefits) allows Veterans, their caregivers, family members, and others to look up the income limits for VA National medical benefits and prescriptions based on location and number of dependents.